ianrastall/text-utils/books/ada/book-ada-04.md

 Underscores carry no semantic meaning—they are removed by the compiler before evaluation—so `1_000_000` is precisely the same value as `1000000`.
 Use them liberally to prevent mistakes when scanning long literals.

+> **Underscores are free safety belts**
+> The compiler strips underscores, but your eyes don't.
+A 24-bit colour value
+> `16#FF_12_A0#` is instantly recognised as R-G-B bytes; without underscores a
+> single flipped hex digit becomes a nightmare to spot during review.

 #### 4.3.1.1 Integer Range Constraints